-Initiating and exiting Sleep and Hibernation
+Initiating and exiting Sleep

-Windows has two power-saving states, Sleep and Hibernation.
+Windows has the power-saving state of Sleep.

-- Sleep-The Sleep state is automatically initiated after a period of inactivity.
+Sleep-The Sleep state is automatically initiated after a period of inactivity.
 Your work is saved to memory, allowing you to resume your work very quickly.
 You can also initiate Sleep manually.
-For more information, see Manually initiating and exiting Sleep on page 30. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level.
-In the Hibernation state, your work is saved to a hibernation file and the computer powers down.
-You can also initiate Hibernation manually.
-For more information, see Manually initiating and exiting Hibernation (select products only) on page 30.
+For more information, see Manually initiating and exiting Sleep on page 34.